Normal functionals on Lipschitz spaces are weak$^\ast$ continuous: Introduction

+In order to give the proof of Theorem \ref{th:normal} in Section 3, we first establish some auxiliary results concerning series decomposition of functionals on Lipschitz spaces in Section 2.

-Before giving the proof of Theorem \ref{th:normal}, we need to establish several auxiliary results.
-Let us start by briefly introducing the notation used in this note. $B_X$ will stand for the closed unit ball of a Banach space $X$.
+Let us now briefly introduce the notation used in this note. $B_X$ will stand for the closed unit ball of a Banach space $X$.
 The closed ball with radius $r$ around $x\in M$ will be denoted $B(x,r)$.
 We will use the notation

 for $x\in M$ and $A\subset M$. $\Lip_0(M)^+$ will be the set of all non-negative functions in $\Lip_0(M)$.
 The pointwise maximum and minimum of real-valued functions $f$ and $g$ will be written as $f\vee g$ and $f\wedge g$, respectively.
 We will also denote $f^+=f\vee 0$ and $f^-=(-f)\vee 0$.
 Note that $f=f^+-f^-$.
 By the support of $f$ we mean the set